undali/MQL5-JSON-API/README.md

 New features:

-- support for multiple datastreams in parallel for any combination of symbols and timeframes independently of the timeframe and symbol of the attached chart
+- Support for multiple datastreams in parallel for any combination of symbols and timeframes independently of the timeframe and symbol of the attached chart
-- support for tick data
+- Support for tick data
-- support for direct download as CSV files
+- Support for direct download as CSV files
-- automatic retry binding to sockets.
+- Automatic retry binding to sockets.
 When running under Wine in Linux, sockets will be blocked for 60 seconds if closed uncleanly.
-This can happen if the client is still connected while the EA gets reloaded. skip re-initialization on chart timeframe change
+This can happen if the client is still connected while the EA gets reloaded.
+- Skip re-initialization on chart timeframe change

 In development: